GEOM4009/W25_Ice_OnOff/README.md

 * This approach will still prompt you to enter your earth engine project

 ---
+## Script Documentation
+* See the [Sphinx-generated documentation](https://ben-schellenberg.github.io/Ice_OnOff_Documentation/) for a description of each function used in the Ice On/Off analysis tools.

+---
 ## Troubleshooting / FAQ

 **Q:** “Where should I save the scripts?”